New Hampshire Electric Cooperative Inc

 How does New Hampshire Electric Cooperative Inc spend its money?

 New Hampshire Electric Cooperative Inc directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to New Hampshire Electric Cooperative Inc tax-deductible?